theKashey/rewiremock/README.md

  !!! the last line here may disable Jest sandboxing. !!!

- Also it will disable Jest transformation.
+ Also it will disable Jest transformation, killing all the jest magics.

  To be able continue use ES6/imports - you have to enforce Babel to be applied in the `common` way.
  ```js